 Hip wasn’t exactly what I was expecting when visiting San Antonio for the first time.
 The city is known for Fiesta and its River Walk – both famous, but not exactly trendy.
-Then I ventured into the San Antonio Pearl District, a mix use neighbourhood that comprises the Culinary Institute of America, inventive restaurants, boutiques and the palatial Hotel Emma.
-To say I was enchanted, would be an understatement.
+Then I ventured into the San Antonio Pearl District, a mix use neighbourhood with inventive restaurants, boutiques and the palatial Hotel Emma – on the old site of The Pearl brewery.
+To say San Antonio enchanted me, would be an understatement.

 Disclosure: Travels with Baggage sometimes receives compensation and/or hosted travel and sample products related to blog posts.
 This story may include affiliate links for which we receive a small commission at no extra cost to consumers.